Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 Fury X should be 12% quicker than the GeForce RTX 2070 overall, due to its higher data rate. (explain)
+Memory BandwidthThe Radeon R9 Fury X should theoretically be just a bit faster than the GeForce RTX 2070 in general. (explain)

-Texel RateThe Radeon R9 Fury X will be a lot (approximately 32%) more effective at texture filtering than the GeForce RTX 2070. (explain)
+Texel RateThe Radeon R9 Fury X will be quite a bit (about 32%) faster with regards to AF than the GeForce RTX 2070. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison